 Because federal crimes carry more weight than state crimes, it’s essential to fight your charges and work hard to get them reduced or dismissed.
-Discussing your situation with a Detroit federal criminal defense lawyer from Schwartz Criminal Defense Firm can be helpful.
+Discussing your situation with a Detroit federal criminal defense lawyer from Schwartz Law Group can be helpful.
 Steve Schwartz is admitted to the U.S. Eastern District Court and can customize a defense strategy tailored to your needs.

 If you’re charged with a state crime in Detroit, it means the police believe you’ve violated a law passed by the Michigan state legislature.
 Although this crime may also be illegal in other states, states have the power to make their own laws and tailor the penalties for those who violate those laws.

 If you’re charged with a federal crime in Detroit, then the police believe you’ve violated a law passed by the U.S. Congress.
 Federal crimes often address national concern or involve state crimes that cross state borders.

 There are various federal crimes you can get charged with in Detroit.
 Some federal crimes are an extension of state crimes, and some federal crimes are an entity of their own.
 Drug trafficking and manufacturing, for example, are federal crimes when drugs are trafficked and manufactured with the intent to cross state or national borders.